germ/germ.github.io/_posts/2019-03-07-Gergo-Setup.md

 ### Connectors
 Assuming you've done everything correctly all that is left is the simple stuff!
 Attach the TRRS jacks using a good amount of solder, same for MiniUSB and the reset switch.

+I really suggest you to make MiniUSB's connection really works first before you continue to the other components.

 Use flux for the MiniUSB port and be careful of bridging.
 If you have problems a little tip is to remove or bend the rear casing using a pair of flush cutters.
 It just makes getting into position much easier.
 Be sure to wick out any solder bridges.